Lajos Petri: Life

 “The similarity of the portrait to its model is a complex thing.
 The sculptor cannot create this similarity solely by observing the model in every detail.
 What the sculptor needs is understanding and affection, interest in the model and identifying himself/herself almost entirely to the model’s thoughts and emotions.
 Egocentric and condescending people, who lack these, will never create a good portrait; not even of those whom they love.
 This is why Michelangelo called the portrait, as such, the peak of all sorts of art.
 Furthermore, this is the reason why a certain connection will have developed between its creator and its model by the time the portrait is completed.

 Here I have to point out that there is huge confusion regarding the model’s beauty and the beauty of the sculpture.
 These two are messed up all the time.
 The sculptor can create a kitsch of a beautiful young girl; and at the same time, he can create a masterpiece of art of a model who happens to be an old woman, who is not beautiful.
-I am lost for words to condemn all that is only make up, cosmetician’s work, all that is taken over from fashion, diminishing women’s beauty to the level of some serial look, to the level of a fashion type.
+I am lost for words to condemn all that is only make-up, cosmetician’s work, all that is taken over from fashion, diminishing women’s beauty to the level of some serial look, to the level of a fashion type.
 However, the greatest value is intensifying all the characteristics of a face, all that is interesting in it; all significant attributes which are to be portrayed, everything that expresses the model’s personality.
-Those who can merely perceive the model’s beauty, fail to perceive the very thing that only art can mediate to people’s world of facts”.
+Those who can merely perceive the model’s beauty fail to perceive the very thing that only art can mediate to people’s world of facts”.

-At the end of his career he returned to Szeged, his hometown situated on the riverbanks of the Tisza.
+At the end of his career, he returned to Szeged, his hometown situated on the riverbanks of the Tisza.
 Here he had a last exhibition at the Móra Ferenc Museum.
 He died at his atelier on 25 August 1963.
-He played an outstanding role in the Hungarian and European sculpture.
-Today Lajos Petri's sculptures are exhibited at the Hungarian National Gallery.
+He played an outstanding role in Hungarian and European sculpture.
+Today, Lajos Petri's sculptures are exhibited at the Hungarian National Gallery.